MEbiz Real Estate Insider – Reading Between the Liens

 One of the biggest shocks to owners or developers comes when they pay a contractor, but the contractor does not pay its subcontractors or suppliers.
 Those subcontractors or suppliers still have lien rights and the innocent but careless owners may have to pay twice.
 We often see this when an insolvent contractor or subcontractor diverts payments from one job to pay off obligations from another.
 The best way for an owner to protect against these nasty surprises is to require the contractor to disclose all major subcontractor and supplier relationships (and to have them in turn disclose all of their material relationships for the project).
 Then with each payment, require lien waivers from all major subcontractors and suppliers as a condition of receipt of payment.
 The waivers must be carefully crafted, and the owner must be sure that the right party signs them.
 Performance and payment bonds also provide protection, but add cost to a project.

-Both owners and contractors may suffer if they are not aware of their rights and the technical requirements of Maine’s mechanics lien statute.
+Both owners and contractors may suffer if they are not aware of their rights and the technical requirements of ME’s mechanics lien statute.
 When properly used by owners and contractors, however, the statute ensures that construction funds flow to those who do the work, that contractors and suppliers are paid in an orderly fashion, and that owners hold title unencumbered by liens or controversy.